DanielMSchmidt/project-ideas/README.md

 # project-ideas
-Some project ideas I would like to do in my spare time
+Some project ideas I would like to do in my spare time, not ranked anyhow.
+Please let me know if you are working on a similar problem and if you need help with it.

 ## Quizzer ([first approach here](https://question-master.herokuapp.com/)) ([current approach here](https://github.com/DanielMSchmidt/quizzer))
 An application which quizzes you exam questions and shows the answers after a test.
 The optimal workflow would be